Great American Book Festival P.O. Box 3362 Rapid City, SD 57709

 While living in the Republic of Niger, Nelda LaTeef traveled by Land Rover to the fabled city of Timbuktu.
 Her children’s picture book, The Hunter and the Ebony Tree, received the Storytelling World Honor Award.
 It was translated into Italian, Korean, and Gaelic; and the illustrations showcased at the Society of Illustrators in New York and the McLean Project for the Arts.
 LaTeef studied at Harvard University and her book, Working Women for the 21st Century: Fifty Women Reveal Their Pathways to Success, was selected as recommended reading for young adults by The New York Public Library.
 She lives with her family in Virginia.

 DG Lamb is a board certified clinical neuropsychologist.
 His day job involves helping people to become more independent after some type of neurological injury.
-While his professional experiences informed his story in the series Driven to the Hilt, he also drew upon his love of cooking and backpacking the mountain trails of Arizona (where unlike Cyprus Grove, it rarely rains).
-He lives with his wife, a dog and 2 cats in Scottsdale.
-This is his debut novel and the first in a series of 3 already published, with two more planned to finish out the series.
+While his professional experiences influenced his story in the series Driven to the Hilt, he also drew upon his love of cooking and backpacking the mountain trails of Arizona (where unlike Cyprus Grove, it rarely rains).
+He lives with his wife, a dog and two cats in Scottsdale.
+This is his debut novel and the first in a series of three already published, with two more planned to finish out the series.

 Linda Naseem has always been a writer; she likes to say that she was born with a pen in her hand, an event her mother did not appreciate.
 Her two novels, Eden and Nothing, are concerned with social issues.
 She is a retired RN and a world traveler, and currently lives in Colorado.